-Are you carrying debt on more than one credit card at various interest rates?
+Are you carrying debt on more than one credit card?
 Consolidating that debt into one monthly payment could save you time — and more importantly — a lot of money.

 There are a lot of companies out there that promise to help you consolidate credit card debt.
-In this article, we’ll show you how to do it yourself and avoid ripoff charges you might find with those companies.
+In this article, I’ll show you how to do it yourself and avoid rip-off charges you might find with those companies.

 We’ll also get some expert advice from money expert Clark Howard, who has been helping people get out of debt for more than 30 years.

 Carrying Multiple Credit Card Balances?
 Here’s How to Consolidate Them

 - Option 1: Look Into Balance Transfer Offers

 - Option 2: Consider a Debt Consolidation Loan

 - Option 3: See a Certified Debt Counselor

 - Two Things You Don’t Want to Do When Consolidating Credit Card Debt